 Device backup was a huge pain point and Apple sought a more elegant solution for their users.
 At the time, Apple had a product called .Mac which served a variety of different purposes for Mac users.
-What began as an effort to fix everything wrong with iTunes and manual backups became an all encompassing backup solution.
+What (possibly) began as an effort to fix everything wrong with iTunes and manual backups became an all encompassing backup solution.
 I believe it is important to have a proper understanding of iCloud in order to fully embrace it as a backup solution.
-Seeing iCloud as an all-encompassing backup solution for iOS devices, “The What” will help us to understand “The Why.”
+Seeing iCloud as an all-encompassing backup solution for iOS devices, I’ll refer to as “The What”, will help us to understand “The Why.”
 So many times we neglect understanding why we are doing it in the first place.
 This results in the act of maintaining our iCloud backup as a meaningless waste of time.

 If we will stop and think of iCloud as not merely an annoyance, but as a means of protecting our important data and memories, our photos.
 Maintaining iCloud means we keep all of those precious photos of our loved ones in a safe place.
 Maintaining iCloud means we can easily contact people at a moments notice because we have their information tucked away in a safe place.
-Maintaining iCloud means that we have precious data from all of our apps easily accessible when an accident happens with our phone.
+Maintaining iCloud means that we have precious data from all of our apps easily accessible when an accident happens with our iPhone or iPad.
 It also means that we no longer need to plug in our iOS devices to our laptop or desktop computer, yay!